thomasrobertgee/recipe-app/README.md

 ### Core App Enhancements
 1.  **Meal Planner & Weekly Budgeting:** A new "Meal Plan" page with a weekly calendar.
 Users can drag and drop recipes onto days of the week, generating a consolidated shopping list for the entire plan and tracking the total cost against their weekly budget.

-2.  **Barcode Scanning for Pantry Management:** A "Scan Barcode" button on the "My Pantry" page that uses the device's camera.
-Scanning a product's barcode would use an open API (like Open Food Facts) to automatically identify and add the item to the user's pantry. *(Now Implemented)*
+2.  **Scan Receipt Feature:** Allow users to take a picture of a shopping receipt.
+Use OCR and AI to parse the items and prices, automatically add items to the pantry, and update budget tracking.

 ### Community & Engagement Features
 3.  **Community Recipes & Recipe Sharing:** Allow users to submit their own favorite recipes.
 Other users could then search, view, save, and rate these community-submitted meals.
 A "Share" button would also generate a unique, shareable link for any recipe.
 4.  **"Cooking Streak" & Achievements:** Gamify the cooking experience by adding a "I Made This!" button to Cook Mode.
 This would contribute to a "Weekly Cooking Streak" and unlock badges for achievements like staying under budget or using up pantry items.

 ### Advanced Data & AI Features
-5.  **Integration with Local Suppliers:** Create a portal for local butchers and greengročers to upload their weekly specials.
+5.  **Integration with Local Suppliers:** Create a portal for local butchers and greengrocers to upload their weekly specials.
 These would then appear in the app, promoting local businesses and providing users with unique deals.

 ---